Whoa. That title is wordy. It’s also delicious!

 Toss these ingredients into your crock pot.
 Add about 1 – 2 tablespoons sea salt, and about the same amount of whole peppercorns.

 Now, at this point, you can also add any veggies you want: carrots, celery, broccoli stems, you name it.
-I chose not to.
-I wanted a clean, unadulterated broth.

 Once your bones are done roasting, let them cool a bit, and add them to your crock pot.
 Cover this concoction with cold water.
 My crock is about 3 quarts, I believe.